Be Your Own Biggest Fan (an open letter to the artist)

 • Stand out with more confidence

-• Infuse more artistic or musical authenticity into your work
+• Infuse more authenticity into your work

 • Lessen perfectionism